mwermelinger/m269-library/docs/README.md

-This repository provides Python implementations of some commonly taught algorithms and data structures: binary search, quicksort, binary search trees, graphs, etc.
+This library provides Python implementations of some commonly taught algorithms and data structures (see below).

-This library was created for M269, the Open University's module on [Algorithms, Data Structures and Computability](http://www.open.ac.uk/courses/modules/m269), but is not specific to M269.
+It was created for M269, the Open University's module on [Algorithms, Data Structures and Computability](http://www.open.ac.uk/courses/modules/m269), but is not specific to M269.